Home » Practical Information » Preparations for Moving to Indonesia » Legal Matters in Indonesia

 Door to port shipping will be cheaper, but you'll have to deal with the customs officials yourself (not advised), or through a separately hired clearance Indonesian agent.
 Time your shipment so that it's not sitting in the Indonesian port facility for a long time, incurring storage charges.

-Some of the Moving companies in Indonesia.
+See Moving companies in Indonesia.

 Worried about HOT Tropical Weather in Indonesia?